Uberi/University-Notes/MATH138/MATH138.md

 * If $\sum a_n$ diverges, then $\sum b_n$ also diverges.
 * If $\sum b_n$ converges, then $\sum a_n$ also converges.

+Here, $\sum a_n$ is the series we are interested in and $\sum b_n$ is the series we chose to compare it with.

 ### Limit Comparison Test

-For series only - not integrals - we have an additional test we can use.
+For series only - not integrals - we can rewrite this in a more useful form.

 Let $\sum a_n$ and $\sum b_n$ be two series, with $a_n \ge 0, b_n \ge 0$.